 All proceeds from the rental of the space for stands will go to charity.

 What a great way to spend a sunny Sunday and do something for a good cause.

-Stall holders do not have to be local and both residents and non residents alike can book space at the Salle polyvalent, within the Mairie.
+Stall holders do not have to be local and both residents and non residents alike can book space inside out outside.

 Price: 3 metres 10€.
 Photocopied ID required for stallholders.

 For more info: 07 69 21 15 07

 The sale of food or drink (including for animals) is NOT permitted